sbt/sbt/src/sphinx/Howto/inspect.rst

    :title: Show the test classes detected in a project
    :type: command

-   show defined-test-names
+   show definedTestNames

 sbt detects tests according to fingerprints provided by test frameworks.
-The ``defined-test-names`` task provides as its result the list of test names detected in this way.
+The ``definedTestNames`` task provides as its result the list of test names detected in this way.
 For example,

 .. code-block:: console

-    > show test:defined-test-names
+    > show test:definedTestNames
     ... < runs test:compile if out of date > ...
     [info] List(org.example.TestA, org.example.TestB)